SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the asset hierarchy already exists, and you want to import more assets, it can be achieved by a partial import.

-To import a single child asset or the child asset hierarchy:
+To import child assets or the child asset hierarchy:

 1. Navigate to the child asset page and download the template using **Import assets**.